anqiwang0827/data-512-a2/README.md

 C - C-class article
 Start - Start-class article
 Stub - Stub-class article

-And a csv file will be saved after calculating score for each article and combining with population dataset with following attributes:
+And a csv file will be saved after calculating score for each article and combining with population dataset as wikipedia_article_population.csv.
+And it has following attributes:

 | Column         |
 | ------------------|